Monash/Federal Election 2025

 I’m ready to step up for Monash and fight for what matters.
 If you want change, vote 1 for Greens.

-• Sometimes it is very difficult to access ranking information from parties or candidates who are difficult to contact or have little internet profile.
-In these cases we apply the precautionary principle with a Red Light ranking until further information and commitment to climate rescue comes to hand.
+The team at Vote Climate One may change our Traffic Light voting advice right up to shortly before election day.
+For instance it is very difficult to access ranking information from parties or candidates who have no public email, phone number or little internet profile.
+In these cases, we apply the precautionary principle with a Red Light ranking until further information and commitment to climate rescue comes to hand.

 Please contact us if you have local information which could effect our rankings.
 Phone Rob 0n 0427 580 803